cosven/feeluown-core/docs/source/development.rst

 """"""""
 - comment with ``NOTE`` flag indicate that it is a basic theory or something that is considered as best practice.

+Design Decisions
+""""""""""""""""

+Why we define basic models?
+'''''''''''''''''''''''''''
+Keep things simple.
+Where there is a ``song`` model, there is a ``url`` attribute.

+No BriefXXX model
+'''''''''''''''''
+As we can see, provider can't return the whole information related to a object in one request.
+For example, when we get user playlists from netease(/user/playlist) API, the server will just response with playlist brief info, such as playlist name, playlist owner, etc.
+If we want to get all the songs in a playlist, we have a send another request to API(/playlist/detail).
+Should we need to separate the model representation of brief playlist and playlist detail?
+No!

+*Pros* :

+1. no need to care about whether it is a brief playlist or not.
+2. the only thing other callers should care is XxxModel.
+If we had brief model, we may have something like ``api.get_detail``.